 The budgetary implications of the National Disability Insurance Scheme (NDIS) were rationalised on modelling that the NDIS would lead to improved employment outcomes for many people with disability and their carers, thereby offsetting the cost of the Scheme’s implementation.

-The project investigates participant and stakeholder perspectives on this interface and its influence on employment outcomes for people with disability.
+The project investigated participant and stakeholder perspectives on this interface and its influence on employment outcomes for people with disability.

-Ms Alexandra Devine, Nossal Institute for Global Health and Disability and Health Unit
+Ms Alexandra Devine, Nossal Institute for Global Health and Disability and Health Unit, The University of Melbourne

-Dr Sue Olney, University of New South Wales
+Dr Sue Olney, Melbourne Disability Institute, The University of Melbourne